Ibexian/EastMeetsKitchen/_posts/2014-03-08-lyons-red-praline-tarts.md

 <figure> <img src='/images/19-4.jpg'> </figure>
 <section class='recipe'>
-Praline Tart Recipe from the City Lyon Website
+<p>Praline Tart Recipe from the City Lyon Website</p>

-**Ingredients for the dough:**
+<p><strong>Ingredients for the dough:</strong>
  - 320g of butter (warm)
  - 5g dof salt
  - 200g of icing sugar
  - 66g od almond powder
  - 2 eggs
  - 533g of flour
- - 1 vanilla bean
+ - 1 vanilla bean</p>

-**Ingredients for the mix:**
+<p><strong>Ingredients for the mix:</strong>
  - 500g of liquid fresh creme
- - 500g of french pink pralines
+ - 500g of french pink pralines</p>

-The evening before, prepare the dough:
+<p>The evening before, prepare the dough:
 1. In this order, mix: the butter with the icing sugar and the salt.
 Open the vanilla bean.
 With a knife, scratch the inside of the bean to extract the past.
 Mix it to the dough.
-Then, add the almond powder and mix again.
+Then, add the almond powder and mix again.</p>

-2.Add the eggs one by one while mixing until you get a consistent and compact mix.
+<p>2.Add the eggs one by one while mixing until you get a consistent and compact mix.
-Keep the mix in the refrigerator the whole night, covered by a plastic film.
+Keep the mix in the refrigerator the whole night, covered by a plastic film.</p>

-On D-Day:
+<p>On D-Day:
 Cook the paste:
 Preheat the oven at160°C
 1. Position the paste in the appropriate dish after rolling out the dough.
-2. Cook for 30 minutes at 160°C
+2. Cook for 30 minutes at 160°C </p>

-Prepare the mix:
+<p>Prepare the mix:
 1. Boil the fresh creme in a large saucepan. add the pink pralines and let it mix heat for around 5-10 minutes
 2. Pour the mix in the paste delicately
 3. Cook the tart 5 minutes in the oven heated at 200°C.
-4. Let it rest 4h in the refrigerator and savor!</section>
+4. Let it rest 4h in the refrigerator and savor!</p></section>